datnguye/about/content/blog/internal/context-engineering-deep-dive-part-1-user-intent-prompting.md

 In this deep dive, we're tackling the foundation of every LLM interaction: getting these models to actually understand what you want.

+{% tip(type="note", title="About the Code Examples") %}
+All the code examples in this article use [LiteLLM](https://docs.litellm.ai/) for unified API calls and [OpenRouter](https://openrouter.ai/) for accessing various models (including free ones).
+This keeps the examples practical and reproducible without requiring expensive API keys.

+All is backed with [uv](https://docs.astral.sh/uv/) — a python package manager.
+Go check the [README](/blog/context-engineering-deep-dive-part-1-user-intent-prompting/code/README.md) file if you'd like to run scripts by yourself, remember to get your `OPENROUTER_API_KEY` in advance!
+{% end %}

 ## 1. **The Intent Gap: What You Think vs What You Say**

 Here's a fun experiment.
 Ask any LLM to "analyze this data" without providing context.
 Watch it struggle.
 Now ask a colleague the same thing — they'll immediately ask "what kind of analysis?" or "what are you looking for?".
 That's the intent gap right there.